petershin/liferay-learn/docs/dxp/latest/en/getting-started/introduction-to-the-admin-account.md

 1. See [configuring mail](../installation-and-upgrades/setting-up-liferay/configuring-mail.md) to set up Liferay with your email service.
 Liferay sends an email to the new user's email address upon account creation.

-    To skip this step, disable the feature to require strangers to verify their email address".
+    To skip this step, disable the feature to require strangers to verify their email address.
 Navigate to _Control Panel_ &rarr; _Instance Settings_ &rarr; _User Authentication_.
 Uncheck the box for _Require strangers to verify their email address?_.

     ![Uncheck require strangers to verify their email address.](./introduction-to-the-admin-account/images/07.png)